MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--Description-->
 Microsoft network client: Digitally sign communications (always)

 This security setting determines whether packet signing is required by the SMB client component.
-The server message block (SMB) protocol provides the basis for Microsoft file and print sharing and many other networking operations, such as remote Windows administration.
+The server message block (SMB) protocol provides the basis for Microsoft file, print sharing, and many other networking operations, such as remote Windows administration.
 To prevent man-in-the-middle attacks that modify SMB packets in transit, the SMB protocol supports the digital signing of SMB packets.
 This policy setting determines whether SMB packet signing must be negotiated before further communication with an SMB server is permitted.

 If this setting is enabled, the Microsoft network client won't communicate with a Microsoft network server unless that server agrees to perform SMB packet signing.
 If this policy is disabled, SMB packet signing is negotiated between the client and server.

-Default: Disabled.
+Default: Disabled

 > [!Note]
-> All Windows operating systems support both a client-side SMB component and a server-side SMB component.Enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings:
+> All Windows operating systems support both a client-side SMB component and a server-side SMB component.
+Enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings:
 > - Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
 > - Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
 > - Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.